Low income high dividend is a model frequently address by mainly UK entrepreneurs. That is not the Dutch model. How does this work?

 Downside of low income?

 There is indeed a downside to low income.
 If you have a low income, you have a low loaning capacity.
 Maybe now you are not interested in the low loaning capacity, but more in the low tax rates.
-However, if you like to purchase a house, car or boat in the next three years, the bank will check your income over the past three years and come to the conclusion you re income is not good enough for the house, car or boat.
+However, if you like to purchase a house, car or boat in the next three years, the bank will check your income over the past three years.
+The bank could come to the conclusion you re income is not good enough for the house, car or boat.
 The information that you pay yourself a substantial dividend is not relevant for the bank.

 We think tax is exciting and the minimum income requirement is one that tempts our excitement.
 The minimum income requirement demand is a dimension aspect that has not only tax consequences but also reflects on non-tax matters that might be important to you in life.
 Therefore we suggest to comply, of course, in balance with regulations and the financial need of the client.